What Is The Remainder Of The Synthetic Division Problem Below

 The remainder in synthetic division plays a vital role, providing valuable insights into the relationship between the polynomial and the divisor:

 • The Remainder Theorem: The remainder when a polynomial P(x) is divided by (x - c) is equal to P(c).
 This is a fundamental theorem in algebra.
 In our example, P(x) = 3x³ + 2x² - 5x + 2, and c = 1.
-Therefore, P(1) = 3(1)³ + 2(1)² - 5(1) + 2 = 2, which matches the remainder we obtained through synthetic division.
+Because of this, P(1) = 3(1)³ + 2(1)² - 5(1) + 2 = 2, which matches the remainder we obtained through synthetic division.
 This theorem provides a quick way to evaluate a polynomial at a specific point.

 • Partial Fraction Decomposition: In calculus, synthetic division (along with other techniques) assists in the decomposition of rational functions into simpler fractions, making integration easier.